Don't mean to burst your bubble,

 We know what you're probably thinking right now: "There's already a Will Smith page on TV Tropes!"

 And that's true.
 However, that page is centered on his acting career and his music post-1993.
 This page is for his time with DJ Jazzy Jeff from 1985-1994.
 Any examples that only apply to his solo work should go there.

-DJ Jazzy Jeff And The Fresh Prince are a Hip Hop duonote from West Philadelphia, Pennsylvania.
-They're best known for their radio-friendly and storytelling styles of hip hop, with hit singles like "Girls Ain't Nothing But Trouble", "Summertime" and "Parents Just Don't Understand."
-What's little known about them is that they met completely by chance.
+DJ Jazzy Jeff & the Fresh Prince are a Hip-Hop duonote from West Philadelphia, Pennsylvania, consisting of rapper Will Smith (the Fresh Prince) and disc jockey Jeff Townes (DJ Jazzy Jeff).
+They're best known for their radio-friendly and storytelling styles of hip-hop, with hit singles like "Girls Ain't Nothing But Trouble", "Summertime" and "Parents Just Don't Understand."

-In 1985, Jeff Townes was performing at a house party just a few doors down from where Will Smith was living at the time, and was missing his hype man.
+The duo formed in 1985 completely by chance.
+Jeff was performing at a house party just a few doors down from where Will was living at the time, and was missing his hype man.
 Will decided to fill in, and the two quickly felt strong chemistry, to the point where Jeff was genuinely upset when his original hype man finally showed up.

-Not long after, they decided to join forces as a group, dubbing themselves "DJ Jazzy Jeff and The Fresh Prince".
-Will then enlisted friend and local beat-boxer Clarence "Ready Rock C" Holmes to the group, making them a trio.
-Philadelphia-based record label Word Up! released their first single "Girls Ain't Nothing But Trouble" in late 1985.
-The single soon became popular, becoming a hit a month before Will graduated high school.
+Not long after, they decided to join forces as a group.
+Will then enlisted friend and local beatboxer Clarence "Ready Rock C" Holmes to the group, but as a supporting live member, with Will and Jeff still being promoted as a duo.
+Philadelphia-based record label Word Up! released their first single "Girls Ain't Nothing But Trouble" in late 1985; the single soon grew popular, becoming a hit a month before Will graduated high school.
 Their success got the attention of Russel Simmons and Jive Records.
-Their debut LP Rock The House, originally released on Word Up!, was re-released by Jive in 1987, selling 300,000 copies.
+Their debut album Rock the House, originally released on Word Up!, was re-released by Jive in 1987, and sold 300,000 copies.

 After the legal dust settled, New Line offered the lead roles of House Party to the group, seeing their potential.
 Both Jeff and Will declined it, saying they weren't interested in making films at the time.
 The roles went to Kid 'N Play instead.